EU-CONEXUS Conference 2025

 Workshops

-The Conference will hold workshops to discuss future project applications for European calls,
+The Conference will host three parallel workshops dedicated to shaping future project applications for European calls, with a special focus on EU-CONEXUS Research Challenges and the main Conference topics.

 Programme